Clarifai/old-docs/api-guide/predict/images.md

 # Since we have one input, one output will exist here.
 output = post_model_outputs_response.outputs[0]

+#
+# The output of a successful call can be used in many ways.
+In this example,
+# we loop through all of the predicted concepts and print them out along with
+# their numerical prediction value (confidence).
+#
 print("Predicted concepts:")
 for concept in output.data.concepts:
     print("%s %.2f" % (concept.name, concept.value))